Dirac integral equations for dielectric and plasmonic scattering: Introduction

 The Dirac BIE is constructed in Propositions~\ref{prop:diracintwp} and \ref{prop:diracintwp3d} using a dual PDE problem as ansatz.
 Our choice of dual PDE problem giving the Dirac BIEs in Section~\ref{sec:matrixform}, has to effect that these BIEs are invertible whenever the PDE problem is well posed.

 \item Propositions~\ref{prop:helmexist} and \ref{prop:maxwexist} show that the PDE problem defines a Fredholm map provided that the quotient $\hat\epsilon$ of the permittivities is not in an interval $[-C, -1/C]$ for some $C\ge 1$ depending on the Lipschitz regularity of the interface.
 These estimates use Hodge potentials for the fields and concern the physical energy norm, corresponding to a boundary function space, $\mH_2$ or $\mH_3$, which roughly speaking is a suitable mix of the function space $H^{1/2}(\bdy\Omega)\subset L_2(\bdy\Omega)$ of traces to Sobolev $H^1(\Omega)$ functions and its dual space $H^{-1/2}(\bdy\Omega)\supset L_2(\bdy\Omega)$.
 In the case of pure metamaterials $\hat\epsilon<0$, the PDE problem to be solved may fail to be a Fredholm map, and hence no integral equation for solving it can be Fredholm.
 However, when the PDE problem has unique solution we can solve it by an injective Dirac integral equation, and when Fredholmness fails we solve the PDE problem numerically for smooth boundary data by taking a limit from $\im\hat\epsilon>0$.
-This limit, which the numerical experiments indicate the existence of, should be possible to prove the existence of, by analyzing the problem in slightly larger fractional Sobolev spaces.
+Numerical experiments indicate the existence of this limit.
+Theoretically it should be possible to prove its existence by analyzing the problem in slightly larger fractional Sobolev spaces.

 More precisely, in $\R^n$, $n\ge 2$, one can show that the PDE problem \eqref{eq:Helmtransmprobl} defines a Fredholm map when $(\hat\epsilon+1)/(\hat\epsilon-1)$ is outside the essential spectrum of the double layer potential operator